Le Figaro: “The All-Purpose Electric Scooter”

 This was done without being thrown forward or providing any other discomfort as the sturdy weight and low centre of gravity of the machine excels in its engineering.
 It is difficult to know for sure whether this is a world record, but it likely might be.
 In any case, it is extremely reassuring!

 It should be clarified, that all settings and commands (lock, unlock, Eco-Mode, speed tracking, theft alert, location management, etc.) are carried out from your smartphone via the Äike app.
-In fact, here is what happened while we were trying out this e-scooter: after parking the e-scooter in front of a shop to make a few purchases (in Paris), we received a notification on our phones of unauthorised movement of the e-scooter.
+In fact, here is what happened while we were trying out this electric scooter.
+After parking the e-scooter in front of a shop to make a few purchases (in Paris).
+We received a notification on our phones of unauthorised movement of the e-scooter.
 When we went to check the situation, indeed, the scooter had disappeared!
 A quick look at the map allowed us to locate the e-scooter sitting in the adjacent street (Äike has a GPS and a mini-battery hidden in the frame).
 Looks like the thieves had abandoned it when the anti-theft alarm was triggered and the wheels self-locked.
 And perhaps our speedy arrival…

-But, provided you don’ have to carry it up and down the stairs, it should appeal to urban riders, particularly in their forties and fifties looking for a comfortable and safe way to get to work.
+Although if you don’ have to carry it up and down the stairs, it should appeal to urban riders.
+Particularly in their forties and fifties looking for a comfortable and safe way to get to work.